Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/d_high.md

 <br>

+All the above related contents are issued after authorization by @Halois

-It's a chinese chall sent to me.
+It's a chinese CTF chall sent to me by @Halois.
 It got 7 solves.

 ```python
 from Crypto.Util.number import getPrime,bytes_to_long